-- N2O is the main source of NOy, so we expect that using the N2O regression to account for the effect of dynamics will result in an NOy trend with a comparable magnitude to the N2O emissions trend (2.8%/decade).
+- 265 compared to the WACCM results.
+The WACCM trends look the same if the WACCM NO_y is limited to the five gases used to calculate the ACE-FTS NO_y , so this is not the reason for the difference between their trends.
+It is possible that the differences between WACCM and ACE-FTS NO_y are due to differences in local time as the ACE-FTS NO_y trends agrees better with WACCM at sunset than sunrise, particularly in the NH.
+The WACCM NO_y results are a daily mean, rather then calculated at a specific local time. - 270 N2O is the main source of NO_y, so we expect that using the N2O regression to account for the effect of dynamics will result in an NO_y trend with a comparable magnitude to the N2O emissions trend (2.8%/decade).
 This does occur in the case of WACCM- both the REFD1 simulations and the specified dynamics run have insignificant trends on the order of 1%-3% per decade, as calculated with the WACCM N2O regression (middle row of Figure 7).
-However, using the N2O regression (with either WACCM or ACE-FTS N2O) on ACE-FTS NOy observations results in a largely negative and significant trend.
-As with HCl and O3, using ACE-FTS N2O observations as a regression proxy for WACCM NOy does not adequately account for the - 290 HCl and O3, using ACE-FTS N2O observations as a regression proxy for WACCM NOy does not adequately account for the trend difference between the hemispheres.
+However, using the N2O regression (with either WACCM or ACE-FTS N2O) on ACE-FTS NO_y observations results in a largely negative and significant trend.
+As with - 275 HCl and O3, using ACE-FTS N2O observations as a regression proxy for WACCM NO_y does not adequately account for the trend difference between the hemispheres.